apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 ### Case 1: plain records

 Many specifications are using plain records.
 For instance, they do not assign records of different domains to the same variable.
-Nor they mix records of different domains in the same set.
+Nor do they mix records of different domains in the same set.
 Plenty of specifications fall into this class.

 For example, check [Recipe 2](#recipe2).
-In this recipe, the variable `chan` is always carrying a record of the domain `{ "val", "rdy", "ack" }`.
+In this recipe, the variable `chan` is always carrying a record with the domain `{ "val", "rdy", "ack" }`.

 In this case, all you have to do is to replace the old record types of the form `[ field_n: T_1, ..., field_n: T_n ]` with the new record types of the form `{